-Lord Mayor and Minister Bailey: Get the job done, complete the Kangaroo Point Riverwalk.
+Lord Mayor and Minister for Transport: Get the job done, complete the Kangaroo Point Riverwalk.

 The Kangaroo Point Riverwalk is a critical piece of walking and cycling infrastructure – yet its still missing sections between Mowbray Park and Cairns St, Kangaroo Point (Dockside).